cyberphone/doc/payments/review-secure-payment-confirmation.md

 <table><tr><td>
 Apple Pay® which was introduced back in 2014, does not suffer from these issues, with A2A support as sole exception.
  </td></tr></table>

+*Clarification*: Since SPC does not support payment instrument selection, this part (including locating the proper issuer authentication service which depends on the selected payment instrument), is supposed to have been dealt with *before* SPC is invoked.
+That is, how payment instrument related data is gathered is *deliberately* implementation specific.

 ## Commercialization Hurdles
 Although the use of FIDO/WebAuthn adds PSD2 compatible SCA (Strong Customer Authentication) and "dynamic linking", the banks in the EU are (*after intensive pressure from banking regulators*), essentially done with this upgrade.